 - ProWritingAid Premium – a grammar, style, and plagiarism checker that works a bit different from Grammarly

 - Keywords Everywhere – a Chrome extension that enables me to find relevant keywords and search volumes as I search them

-Note: These are mostly used for content writing projects.
+Note: These are often used for content writing projects.
 I use a few different tools for my copywriting projects.

 3. Does the content writer possess key supporting skills that can benefit your business?

 Writing web content is more than just stringing words together.
-A lot of traditional writers (those who have no experience writing specifically for the web) don’t know, say, what on-page optimization means and how important it is to earn organic search visibility.
-On-page optimization is just one of the few supporting skills you should look out for when you hire a content writer.
+Many traditional writers (those who have no experience writing specifically for the web) don’t know, say, what on-page optimization means and how important it is to earn organic search visibility.
+On-page optimization is just one of the few supporting skills you should look out for when hiring a content writer.
 You might also want to consider the writer’s keyword research skills, content management skills, and knowledge in data analytics tools like GSC and GA, among others.